 The gig economy isn’t going anywhere soon.
-According to a recent Gallup Poll, about 36 percent of workers in the United States do at least some amount of freelance work.
+According to a 2018 Gallup Poll, about 36 percent of workers in the United States do at least some amount of freelance work.
 It’s easy to see why - trends in technology have made it easier and easier to trade skills, resources, and manpower for cash.

 If you’re looking for an easy side hustle to start earning extra money, the first question you may ask yourself is, “What kind of side hustle can I afford to start?”
 After all, most freelance work is going to require some form of investment on your part.

 Fortunately, there are quite a few side gigs out there that don’t require a lot of money, materials, or equipment upfront.
 Here are a handful of side hustles that require very little investment to start:

 If you love pups, why not consider taking up being a professional dog walker?
 All you need is some experience with dogs, dog leashes, doggy poop bags, and a sturdy pair of sneakers.
 Since you’ll be walking (it’s right there in the name), you’ll also want to be in relatively good shape.
 Dog walking platforms such as Wag! and Rover make it easy to open an account and set up a profile.

 Once you land your first few reviews, you’ll have an easier time landing more gigs.
 You can get a dog walking certification if you’d like to boost your cred, but it’s not necessary to get started.
 According to Glassdoor, the average hourly wage for a dog walker on Wag!
 Is $16 and $17 if you’re a dog walker for Rover.